data-dependent/osrs-guides/skilling.md

 In this version of 3t fishing, on **Tick 1**, we also cut a fish in client input to produce more food to eat and some cooking experience.
 We also start interacting with the fishing spot on **Tick 1** rather than on **Tick 2**, even though either would work.
 An interesting variant of this method includes one more action: we pick up a fish on **Tick 1** (by interacting with a ground fish) then start interacting with the fishing spot on **Tick 2**.
 The result of this is that we have more fish to cut, giving more cooking experience.

 Some food items add two ticks to the skilling tick rather than three ticks.
 A typical example of this kind of food is karambwans.
 This shorter delay can be used to our advantage to skill faster.
-We can't use karambwans to 2t skill since they can only be eaten at most once every three ticks.
-However, we can use karambwans to extend 3t fishing into 2.5t fishing, where we alternate between getting a roll in three ticks and a roll in two ticks.
+Unfortunately, it is impossible to use karambwans to consistently 2t skill since they can only be eaten at most once every three ticks.
+However, we can use still karambwans to extend 3t fishing into 2.5t fishing, where we alternate between getting a roll in 3 ticks and a roll in 2 ticks.

 <div style="text-align:center"><img src="https://i.imgur.com/hAIRd8S.gif" alt='2.5t barb fishing' width=500>